 - When a visitor comes to the office with an issue(s) of concern this is considered a case.
 If a visitor is seen a number of times about the same issue(s), this is recorded as a single case.
 If this same individual visits with a different set of issue(s) of concern, this is considered a new case.
 Finally, each case can include multiple individuals.
-For example, two graduate students visiting together about the same issue would be considered a single case. - We report the following data, including last academic year as a comparison: (1) demographics, (2) the person with whom a student reported having a concern, and (3) issue of concern.
+For example, two graduate students visiting together about the same issue would be considered a single case. - The following data are reported for the last three academic years: (1) demographics, (2) the person with whom a student reported having a concern, and (3) the issue of concern.
 Sometimes students reported that they had concerns with more than a single person or issue.
 In these cases, the primary person involved, and the primary concern, was included in data reports. - We have also coded concerns using the International Ombudsman Association (IOA) Reporting Categories (See Appendix A).
 Up to four concerns were coded for each case.
 Hence, the number of issues raised during the year is greater than the number of cases.
 This approach allows us to compare data with other institutions and organizations that use this standardized reporting protocol. - These are reports from the perspective of the student.